Zenodia/Triton_Pytorch_multimodels_cuda11/README.md

 # Notebooks

 The three notebooks in this repository walkthrough the example steps for using

-1. build and train the first pytorch CNN model, then deploy it with TensorRT, then serve it with Triton step by step 1a_triton_serve_own_model.ipynb
+### 1. build and train the first pytorch CNN model, then deploy it with TensorRT, then serve it with Triton step by step

+1a_triton_serve_own_model.ipynb

-2. pull a pre-trained pytorch model from torch model_zoo and then deploy it with TensorRT also serve it with Triton 1b_model2_pulled_from_pretrained_modelzoo.ipynb
+### 2. pull a pre-trained pytorch model from torch model_zoo and then deploy it with TensorRT also serve it with Triton

-3. [NB3_lung_segmentation_3d](./NB3_lung_segmentation_3d.ipynb) walks through a simple 3D example with a graphdef backend.
-* For replicating the experiments, additional clients can be launched to test inference with multiple models.
-For ex.
+1b_model2_pulled_from_pretrained_modelzoo.ipynb

+### 3. Inference the two models interactively using Triton server

+2_triton_inference_structure

 open yet another terminal, then recursively copy the 1st model to the empty_dir/ to serve your first model ( under the folder custom_plan/ )
 ```